XQP-Munich/LDPC4QKD/README.md

         cd LDPC4QKD
         cmake -S . -B build -DLDPC4QKD_BUILD_UNIT_TESTS=OFF
         cmake --build build --config Release
 All executables will be built inside the `build` folder.

+If you're feeling adventurous, you can add custom compiler flags.
+E.g., with GCC, this may improve decoding speed of simulations:

+        cmake -S . -B build -DLDPC4QKD_BUILD_UNIT_TESTS=OFF -DCMAKE_CXX_FLAGS="-march=native -flto -Ofast -ffast-math" -DCMAKE_EXPORT_COMPILE_COMMANDS=ON
+        cmake --build build
+(If you include the header-only library in your software, of course only those compiler flags apply which are used by your build.)

 For a demo of how to use the C++ header-only library, see the `examples` directory, which shows a basic example ("demo_error_correction") of how to use the C++ header containing the decoder.
-This example is built by CMake (executable `build/examples/demo_error_correction`.
+This example is built by CMake (executable `build/examples/demo_error_correction`).
-Note: the executable produces no output; look at the C++ source code to see how the header can be used.
+Note: this executable produces no output; look at the C++ source code at `examples/main_demo_error_correction.cpp`.

 For more advanced examples, looking at the unit tests may be helpful.